apache/accumulo-website/_docs-2-0/getting-started/table_configuration.md

 As mutations are applied to an Accumulo table, several files are created per tablet.
 If bloom filters are enabled, Accumulo will create and load a small data structure into memory to determine whether a file contains a given key before opening the file.
 This can speed up lookups considerably.

-To enable bloom filters, enter the following command in the Shell:
+Bloom filters can be enabled on a table by setting the [table.bloom.enabled] property to `true` in the shell:

     user@myinstance> config -t mytable -s table.bloom.enabled=true